ElSicarius/SuperTruder/README.md

 # SuperTruder
 An intruder custom that gave me bounties :)

-If the code is disgusting, it's okay, I can live with it :)
+If the code is disgusting, I'm currently trying to improve my coding style, and tbh, it's okay, I can live with it :)

 **This program is pip-free ! no need to install any shitty pip package to work*** (excepted Requests ofc).
 You're welcome.